Skip to main content

 Create template API

-Create templates for push, email, SMS, and Live Activities messages programmatically.
+Create templates for push, email and SMS messages programmatically.

 Capture event streams